-Between 1975 and 2022, G7 leaders made 316 public, collective, precise, future-oriented, politically binding commitments on macroeconomic policy, as identified by the G7 Research Group.
-They accounted for 5% of the 6,626 commitments made on all subjects.
-Macroeconomic policy ranked tenth, after development, health, environment, gender, climate change, energy, trade, terrorism and regional security.
-It ranked higher than the other 24 subjects G7 leaders made commitments on.
+Between 1975 and February 2022, G7 leaders made 305 public, collective, precise, future-oriented, politically binding commitments on macroeconomic policy, as identified by the G7 Research Group.
+This constitutes 5% of the 6,520 commitments made on all subjects.
+Compared to other subjects, macroeconomic policy ranks 11th, after development, health, energy, environment, terrorism, climate change, trade, gender, non-proliferation, and crime and corruption.
+It ranks higher than the other 23 subjects G7 leaders have made commitments on.

-By member, the highest compliance comes from the United States, Canada and France, each with 87%.
-During the G8 years from 1998 to 2013, Russia led with 95%.
+By member, the highest compliance on macroeconomics come from the United States, Canada and France, each at 87%.
+During the G8 from 1998 to 2013, Russia led with 95%.

 Causes and corrections

-To improve compliance on their macroeconomic policy commitments, G7 leaders can use two low-cost accountability measures that have historically coincided with higher compliance.
+To improve compliance on their macroeconomic policy commitments, G7 leaders can use low-cost accountability measures that have coincided with higher compliance.

-A third possible cause and correction is holding more G7 finance ministerial meetings.
-While there is no strong correlation between the number of finance ministerial meetings each year and compliance with macroeconomic policy commitments, the top-performing summits had at least three pre-summit meetings of finance ministers.
+Although there is no strong correlation between the number of finance ministers’ meetings and compliance, the top-performing summits had at least three pre-summit meetings of finance ministers.
 The highest performing summits, in 1996, 1999 and 2008, with average compliance of 100%, had four, seven and three finance ministerial meetings, respectively.

 More broadly, beyond compliance performance, G7 leaders should also reverse the long-term trend of declining performance in deliberation and decision-making on macroeconomics, as they did in 2020.